ikhera/Final-Project-GIS-3/README.md

 ### I used StoryMap to incorporate the archival and historical about different communities.
 You can learn more about my process of working with StoryMap in the StoryMap File!

+### In order to maximize the accessibility of this project, I have included all my data sources + research sources in the Data Folder.
+Feel free to dig around there if you want to see the data set OR learn more about Chicago's many languages and communities!